Sell Your House Fast During Foreclosure:

 2. Notice of Default (NOD) / Lis Pendens (Month 3–4)

-3. Pre-Foreclosure Window The Key Opportunity
+3. Pre-Foreclosure Window: The Key Opportunity

 4. Foreclosure Auction Deadline